Hardwick Road, Hethe OX27

 One of the principal furnishings of the church is a large, probably mid-late eighteenth-century painted altarpiece of the Descent from the Cross, a copy of Jean Jouvenet’s painting for the Capuchin church in Paris (now in the Louvre); the figures are reversed, so it is presumably based on an engraving.
 It probably came from a Fermor chapel.

 As well as building the church and presbytery, Fr Maguire acquired adjoining land for a burial ground at the side of the church (the first burial was in 1836) and a school (on which work began in 1831) to the rear.
 However Fr Maguire had to leave the mission in some haste in 1847 (there were strong suggestions of financial impropriety), and went to minister to the spiritual needs of transported convicts in Tasmania.
-According to the VCH, the school was not completed and opened until 1870, and is therefore not late eighteenth/early nineteenth century, as stated in the list description.
+According to the VCH, the school was not completed and opened until 1870.
 It closed in 1924 and was more recently used as a workshop.

 In 1881 a large crucifix under a gabled canopy was erected in the burial ground, the gift of Lord North.

-The late-nineteenth century appearance of the interior of the church is shown in the photograph at figure 1.
-This scheme of stencil decoration was replaced in 1932, under the Rev. Ignatius McHugh, by a more elaborate and rich scheme, shown at figure 2.
-The artist for this scheme is not known; it may have been Elphege or Oswald Pippett who, working as subcontractors to the Hardman firm, had prepared an even more elaborate (and expensive) scheme for Fr McHugh.
+A late-nineteenth century scheme of stencil decoration was replaced by a more elaborate and rich scheme in 1932, under the Rev. Ignatius McHugh.
+The artist for this scheme is not known; it may have been Elphege or Oswald Pippet who, working as subcontractors to the Hardman firm, had prepared an even more elaborate (and expensive) scheme for Fr McHugh.
 According to Grant, this decorative scheme extended around the lower walls of the nave, but was here overpainted in the 1980s.

 In the post-Vatican II years the church has, in Grant’s words, offered ‘comfort for lovers of tradition’.
 It has been something of a centre for the celebration of the old Latin Mass, and retains its original high altar, with no forward altar, and communion rails.